ArtSaver has been a pet project of mine for many, many years, and it has grown into a small set of programs:

 If you'd rather have your Mac launch ArtSaverApp automatically for you after some idle time (like it does with real screensavers), but don't want to miss the keyboard controls, then you might want to try the helper app ArtSaver Auto Launcher (see section Download above).
 Download it, launch it (a new little icon will appear in the top right status bar), make the settings you want, then sit back, and let it launch ArtSaverApp for you after the set idle time.
 That's it.
 (Of course, you can still launch ArtSaverApp yourself as usual, too.)

-Note that all of this has nothing to do with the screensavers in System Preferences.
+Note that all of this has nothing to do with the screensavers in System Settings.
 Also, don't try to use "hot corners" for launching ArtSaverApp — it will not work, or, worse, launch the wrong thing.

 Just like ArtSaverApp, you can move ArtSaver Auto Launcher wherever you want; /Applications or ~/Applications are good places.